Type-Moon resources

 The Fate/EXTRA games

-Fate/EXTRA and it's sequel games, colloqually known as Extraverse, are all set in the distant future of 2030, in a digital world created by a supercomputer on the moon.
+Fate/EXTRA and it's sequels, colloqually known as Extraverse, are all set in the distant future of 2030, in a digital world created by a supercomputer on the moon after earth became largely uninhabitable.
 They share some returner characters with Fate/stay night, but are otherwise independent.

 Fate/EXTRA